 I then completed the about page.

 I hired an awesome lady called Helen Lindop to setup Klaviyo and all the email funnels for me.
-In fact I have a podcast episode with Helen coming very soon all about email marketing.

 I hired an FB Ads guy from Upwork (Clyde) to help me with the Black Friday ads campaign and he added the privy app for a pop up discount form and the reconvert app for an upsell funnel.
 Happy Days!
 (More on him in a bit)